omidarmat/webDevNotes/JavaScript/javascript-theory.md

 };
 ```

 The response object contains, in addition to the requested data, some information about the request itself, including the `status`, `ok`, `body`, etc. The actual data that we have requested is stored in the `body` property.
 At this stage, we cannot look at the actual data.
 It just says `ReadableStream`.
 To be able to access the data, we should call the `.json()` method on the response object.
-The problem is that the `.json()` method itself as an asynchronous function.
+The problem is that the `.json()` method itself is an asynchronous function.
 So it returns another promise that should, again, be consumed using yet another `.then()` method.

 ```js
 const getCountryData = function (country) {